This video by Jorge Cham (PhD Comics) featuring Nick Shockey and Jonathan Eisen demystifies the world of open access.

 Embargo: A publication embargo is the duration between the work's publication and the time it is freely available.
 Designed to protect the revenue of the publisher, an embargo limits access to those who pay the access cost.

-Green Open Access: Archiving a version of a published work in an institutional or disciplinary repository, often with a link to the published work.
-The deposit in a repository permits the open access to the published work.
+Green Open Access: Posting a version of a published work in an institutional or disciplinary repository, often with a link to the published work.
+The repository version provides the open access to the work.

 Mining - Data/Text: The process of deriving information from machine-read material, such as using large quantities of data and text to extract information and recombining it to identify patterns.